 By late afternoon, we’ll return back to the van and head to our sunset location, the Movie Set, a location with multi-colored cliffs comprised of alternating red, white, purple and grayish-blue strata, forming an interesting and photogenic backdrop.

-DAY 7: FLEX DAY – TRAVEL BACK TO ST GEORGE (OR SPRINGDALE)
+DAY 6: CHECK OUT & TRAVEL BACK TO ST GEORGE (OR SPRINGDALE)

 Today is the end of this adventure.
 After enjoying breakfast together, we take you back to St. George by 11AM in time for your late-afternoon flight or follow-up itinerary (which may include some more time in Springdale/Zion National Park).